vexx32/PSWordCloud/docs/New-WordCloud.md

 ### -DistanceStep

-Gets or sets the value to scale the distance step by.
+Determines the value to scale the distance step by.
 Larger numbers will result in more radially spread-out clouds.

 ```yaml
 Type: Single